1000 Series: School & Community Relations

 1003.3 - Public Complaints

-2. Unsettled matters from item #1 listed above, or problems and questions about individual attendance centers, should be addressed to the employee’s direct supervisor or the building administrator.
+2. Unsettled matters from (a) above or problems and questions about individual attendance centers should be addressed to the employee’s direct supervisor or the building administrator;

-3. Unsettled matters from item #2 listed above, or problems and questions concerning the school district, should be directed to the superintendent.
+3. Unsettled matters from (b) above or problems and questions concerning the school district should be directed to the superintendent; and

 4. If a matter cannot be settled satisfactorily by the superintendent, it may then be brought to the board for consideration.